Isabella Wallace answers Osiris’questions about Talk-Less Teaching, and provides you with some practical exercises to try out in your classroom today.

-What inspired you to write this course?
+What inspired you to present this course for Osiris?

 Was it a response to the scary rumours circulating about Ofsted?